-Recovery of energy or other goods from waste items is the next option for items that cannot be dealt with by the higher ranked options.
+Recovery of energy (e.g. incinerating rubbish to generate electricity) is the next option for items that cannot be dealt with by the higher ranked options.

 Treatment and containment follow as next preferable, and this option is particularly relevant to hazardous waste items such as asbestos and radioactive waste.